projectcalico/calico/docs/source/etcd-architecture.rst

 In some environments, particularly containerized ones, Felix is responsible for creating and managing network interfaces to its endpoints.
-This usually involves creating and managing 'veth pairs': a pair of virtual ethernet interfaces that behave as though they're connected together with a single Ethernet cable.
+This usually involves creating and managing 'veth pairs': a pair of virtual Ethernet interfaces that behave as though they're connected together with a single Ethernet cable.